pyth-network/pyth-crosschain/target-chains/cosmwasm/README.md

    2. Migrating an existing contract code id to the new code id.
 3. Update contract's admin to itself.

-This directory contians the code to perform all the steps.
+This directory contains the code to perform all the steps.
 Read below for the details.

 ### Uploading the code